codeforkansascity/People-Hub/README.md

-Gamified app to acknowledge and to reward brigade member contributions.
-Encourage team collaboration.
+Gamified app to acknowledge and to reward brigade member contributions, to encourage team collaboration.
+It is possible to integrate this project with Projects Hub: https://github.com/codeforkansascity/Code-for-America-Projects-Hub

 ## Gamification Design Framework
 ### Brigade Objectives